ImATechnophile/angular-theming/README.md

 # angular-theming [Click here to see our app in action](https://imatechnophile.github.io/angular-theming/)

-It is just an Weekend Edutainment Project.
-Use SCSS in your Projects.
+It is just an weekend edutainment project.
+Use SCSS in your upcoming projects.
 SCSS is a preprocessor which lets you use features that aren't a part of the wider CSS standard yet, and provides better workflows for maintaining your stylesheets.

 ## Use case: